-IN WITNESS, WHEREOF, I have hereunto set my hand and affixed the official seal of said City this 4th day of September , 1996.
+IN WITNESS, WHEREOF, I have hereunto set my hand and affixed the official seal of said City this 4th day of September, 1996.

-Diane E. Felsch, City Clerk
+Diane E. Felsch, City Clerk City of Alameda

 Your Employee Rights Under the Family and Medical Leave Act